 The rapidly increasing adoption of open source software has radically altered enterprise IT.
 In particular, expectations about the total cost of ownership (TCO), the quality, and the flexibility of enterprise software have been completely reset.
 The open source software development paradigm has also fundamentally changed the relationship between enterprise software vendors and their customers, enabling them to productively collaborate with each other and with communities of talented volunteer software developers in ways that yesterday's proprietary commercial models simply did not permit.

-The comprehensive partnership between NTT (Nippon Telephone and Telegraph, NYSE: NTT), the largest telecommunications company in Japan, and EnterpriseDB, the leading enterprise open source database company, illustrates the wide-ranging potential of these next-generation collaborations.
-Together with the PostgreSQL open source developer community, the companies are pushing the envelope of PostgreSQL's technical superiority, creating strategic business advantage for NTT and EnterpriseDB, and accelerating the worldwide adoption of PostgreSQL.
+The comprehensive partnership between NTT (Nippon Telephone and Telegraph, NYSE: NTT), the largest telecommunications company in Japan, and EnterpriseDB® (EDB™), the enterprise Postgres database company, illustrates the wide-ranging potential of these next-generation collaborations.
+Together with the PostgreSQL open source developer community, the companies are pushing the envelope of PostgreSQL's technical superiority, creating strategic business advantage for NTT and EDB, and accelerating the worldwide adoption of PostgreSQL.

 NTT and PostgreSQL

 NTT recognized several years ago the many benefits that open source software can provide, including cost savings, increased code quality, and deployment and maintenance flexibility.
 As a mega-carrier with extraordinarily large-scale operations, NTT has particularly demanding software requirements.
 To address these requirements in the context of open source software, NTT founded the Open Source Software Center (OSSC) in April 2006.
 Today, OSSC continues to provide support services and technical information about open source software to the NTT family of companies and to contribute to open source communities.